imgarylai/bert-embedding/README.md

 [BERT](https://arxiv.org/abs/1810.04805), published by [Google](https://github.com/google-research/bert), is new way to obtain pre-trained language model word representation.
 Many NLP tasks are benefit from BERT to get the SOTA.

-The goal of this project is to obtain the sentence and token embedding from BERT's pre-trained model.
-In this way, instead of building and do fine-tuning for an end-to-end NLP model, you can build your model by just utilizing the sentence or token embedding.
+The goal of this project is to obtain the token embedding from BERT's pre-trained model.
+In this way, instead of building and do fine-tuning for an end-to-end NLP model, you can build your model by just utilizing or token embedding.

 This project is implemented with [@MXNet](https://github.com/apache/incubator-mxnet).
 Special thanks to [@gluon-nlp](https://github.com/dmlc/gluon-nlp) team.